byteball/odex-backend/WEBSOCKET_API.md

 The format of the message is identical to the INIT message.
-This message differs from the INIT message in that the client is supposed to updated trades with identical hashes in their data set.
-The INIT messages supposes that there are no other existing trades for the currently subscribe pair.
+This message differs from the INIT message in that the client is supposed to update trades with identical hashes in their data set.
+The INIT messages suppose that there are no other existing trades for the currently subscribed pair.